noelwelsh/codility/README.md

 ## Conclusions

 The process of improving the code was reasonably straight forward.
-The most important improvements, in my opinion, are the ones that we done first.
-As an interviewer I want to see code that pays attention to clarity, as I think that's one of the most important factors in successfully working with a large code base.
+The most important improvements, in my opinion, are the ones that were done first.
+As an interviewer I want to see code that pays attention to clarity, as I think that's one of the most important factors in successfully growing a large code base.
 The optimizations I performed require some level of knowledge of data structures, computer architecture, and algorithmic complexity.
-All these things should be covered in a computer science course.
+All these things should be covered in a computer science course but those who haven't studied CS can find equivalents online.
 My optimizations don't require a deep level of knowledge of, for example x86-64 architecture.
 All these optimizations can be reasoned about with a fairly coarse machine model.

 All the code is on [Github][repo] if you want go further, or just see how I setup the tests and benchmarks.
 I hope it is useful!